 Honor Societies must be initiated by the Office of Admissions and Records or by an academic department, who will verify and invite students who meet the requirements.

 Greek Letter Organizations will be evaluated and approved on a case-by-case basis, depending on the mission, history and inclusiveness of the organization.
-NLU has very strong non-discrimination and anti-hazing policies, and limited resources do not allow us to manage an extensive Greek System.
+NLU has very strong non-discrimination and anti-hazing policies.

 Organization Recognition Process